novamata/chuckbot/README.md

 This is the perfect solution for you!

-Using AWS this can be run with little to no upkeep, utilizing services such as Lambda and CloudWatch.
+Using Terraform and AWS this can be run with little to no upkeep, utilizing services such as Lambda and CloudWatch.

 ## How to use